-Press "Calibrate".
+Press Calibrate.

-To ensure that the calibration command is received prior to the sensors next check-in, press the control button on the back of the gateway, once, to force communication (Cellular and Ethernet gateways).
+To ensure that the calibration command is received prior to the sensors next check-in, press the utility button on the back of the gateway, once, to force communication.

-After pressing the "Calibrate" button and choosing the gateway button, the server will send the command to calibrate the specified sensor to the gateway.
-When the sensor checks-in, it will send the per-calibration reading to the gateway, then receive the calibration command and update it's configuration.
+After pressing the Calibrate button and choosing the gateway button, the server will send the command to calibrate the probe to the gateway.
+When the probe checks-in, it will send the per-calibration reading to the gateway, then receive the calibration command and update its configuration.
 When the process is completed, it will send a "Calibration Successful" message.
-The server will display the sensor's last per-calibrated reading for this check-in, then all future readings from the sensor will be based on the new calibration setting.
+The server will display the probe's last per-calibrated reading for this check-in, then all future readings from the sensor will be based on the new calibration setting.

-It is important to note that after calibrating the sensor, the sensor reading returned to the server is based on per-calibration settings.
-The new calibration settings will take effect on the next sensor heartbeat.
+It is important to note that after calibrating the probe, the probe reading returned to the server is based on pre-calibration settings.
+The new calibration settings will take effect on the following message.

-Note: If you would like to send the changes to the sensor right away, please remove the battery(s) for a full 60 seconds, then re-insert the battery(s).
-This forces the communication from the sensor to the gateway and this the message to make a change from the gateway back to the sensor.
-(If the sensors are industrial sensors, turn the sensor off for a full minute, rather than removing the battery).
+Note: If you would like to send the changes to the probe right away, press the record button.
+This forces the communication from the probe to the gateway and this message to make a change from the gateway back to the probe.